BayesianOptimization/BayesianOptimization_Codes/README.md

 <br />
 This will start the experiments for all the test_functions.

-**Libraries required to run the code include botorch,openMPI,numpy,pandas,pyprch which are thoroughly used all over the code.**
+**Libraries required to run the code include botorch, openMPI, numpy, pandas, pytorch which are thoroughly used all over the code.**